JorjaFox/website/content/posts/library/news/2011/idablog.md

 newsyear: "2011"
 permalink: /news/2011/:title/

-newstitle: "Are you ready for the Internation day of action for elephants in zoos?"
+description: "Are you ready for the Internation day of action for elephants in zoos?"
 newsreporter: Catherine Doyle
 newssource: IDA Blog
 newsurl: https://www.idablog.org/elephants/are-you-ready-for-the-international-day-of-action-for-elephants-in-zoos/